wlsf82/EngageSphere/docs/TestCases.md

 - Shows the default greeting (i.e., Hi there! ...)
 - Shows a customized greeting (e.g., Hi Joe! ...)
+- Changes the theme to dark mode ensuring its persisted in the local storage
+- Changes the theme to light mode ensuring its persisted in the local storage
 - Shows a list of customers when there's data in the database
 - Shows the image of an empty box and the text "No customers available." when there are no customers in the database
 - Disables the text input field when there are no customers in the database
 - Disables the text input field when in the customer details page
-- Shows the contact info of a specific customer
-- Shows "No contact info available" for a customer without contact info
-- Goes back to the customers list when clicking the "Back" button
 - Sorts by Number of employees in ascending order
 - Sorts by Number of employees in descending order
 - Sorts by Size in ascending order